 Short Ham Antennas

-For many ham radio operators, it is not feasible to put up a a full length dipole on HF.
+For many ham radio operators, it is not feasible to put up a full length dipole on HF.

 But, a linearly loaded dipole just might fit in your available space!